 8. Universal precautions: All employees who may encounter blood or body fluid contamination in their work will receive Universal Precaution training as part of their orientation.
 Yearly thereafter, a refresher session will be required of all employees.

-9. First Aid: A first aid kit is in the clinic room.
-A larger kit is available in the rear area by the pop machine in the Finance Department.
+9. First Aid: A first aid kit is available in the clinic room.

 B. PROCEDURE